-Outstanding Food Science Degree Courses in Malaysia
+Outstanding Food Science Degree Programmes in Malaysia

 Food Science is a relatively untapped career option with great future prospects.
 With the increased use of science and technology in food production, there is an increasing demand for professionals in this field.
 Food Scientists can help these people through their expertise.
 Food Scientists have developed genetically modified rice that is fortified with beta-carotene which the body converts into vitamin A, and they are also working on other kinds of nutritionally improved crops.